olliezdai13/visual-systems-project/README.md

 ## Analysis
 What Worked Well:

+ - 'k-means' segmentation was superb at isolating the license plate "rectangle".
+This allowed us to use simple techniques to isolate the most promising connected components, like connected component weighted scoring (aspect ratio, fill, and size weighted scoring) and morphological operations like erosion, dilation, and geodesic dilation for reconstruction.
  - Yellow-plate detection using HSV colour masking worked quite well after parameter tuning.
 Once the correct Hue/Saturation/Value ranges were found, it isolated the plate with minimal noise.
  - High-sensitivity adaptive binarization (Sensitivity 0.99) combined with morphological operations effectively removed background noise while preserving characters.
  - When experimenting with CRAFT, it reliably located the plate region even under moderate angles and varying lighting.